devaldana/sites/CODE_REVIEW.md

     - Check is a valid email address, a first approach can be implemented using a RegEx.
     - Age should be an integer.
     - User type must be in the set (user, staff, admin).
-6. After implementing the validations, the `process_form` function can be refactored to avoid duplicated code.
+6. After implementing the validations, the `process_form` function can be refactored to avoid duplicated code (**DRY**).
    At this point `formvars['usertype']` should only hold a valid user type - (user inputs were validated), so no need for those `if/else` statements.
    Now, it can simply call the insert function and add the arguments.
-More processing on the data can be made in this function.
+More processing on the data can be made in this function if required.
 7. Add error handling for DB insert function call in `Processor#process_form`.
 8. Remove returns from `Pages#thankyou_page` and from `Processor#process_form` as they are useless at this point (**YAGNI**, **KISS**).
 9. Follow the snake_case naming convention.
 For example, `signupform_page` should be `signup_form_page`.

+Here some suggestions for the `test.py` file (this list does not pretend to be exhaustive):

+-- TODO --